 Disputant's Name: Date:

+Date.

 Contact #: Phone: Email:

 Immediate Supervisor: Ext.:

 Person against whom dispute is filed: Ext.:

-INSTRUCTIONS: This form must be filed with the disputant's Immediate Supervisor and the Office of Human Resources within 30 working days of the alleged act.
+INSTRUCTIONS: This form must be filed with the disputant's Immediate Supervisor and the O 30 working days of the alleged act. office of Human Resources within

-Please note that alleged violations of the Faculty Agreement must be filed as outlined in Article 20 - Grievance Procedure.
+Please note that alleged violations of the Faculty Agreement must be filed as outlined in Article 20) - Grievance Procedure.

-- When applicable, indicate the specific rule, regulation, law, or alleged act violated (Board Policy, Administrative Procedure, Education Code, etc.): - 2.
-Briefly describe the nature of the conflict (include names and dates):
+1. When applicable, indicate the specific rule, regulation, law, or alleged act violated (Board Po Education Code, etc.): olicy, Administrative Procedure,

+2. Briefly describe the nature of the conflict (include names and dates):

 3. Clearly describe the remedy you seek in resolution of this dispute:

-4. Signature:
+4. Signature: 1

 Date:

-5. Outcome:
+5. Outcome: Date:

-Resolved Date:
+Resolved Date.

-Datas

 Not Resolved - The District will provide the disputant and the Faculty Association with written documentation of the informal meeting within seven (7) working days of the meeting.
 Date:

-- E- auth Contract - July 1 2022 June 20 2025 Very Two of Three - - Dago 222

-1.2.
-A 1

-MUTU GREEM
+L.2: MUTUAL

+AGREEMENT

 Adjunct Prob.
 Regular Dept. Chair

-X X X x
+X X X X

-Appendix L.2: Petition for Mutual Agreement Mt.
-San Antonio College
+■ Appendix L.2: Petition for Mutual Agreement■

+■ Mt.
+San Antonio College■